Podcastindex-org/docs-api/README.md

 *   "**description**" - The channel-level description.
 *   "**author**" - The channel-level author element.
 Usually iTunes specific, but could be from another namespace if not present.
 *   "**ownerName**" - The channel-level owner:name element.
 Usually iTunes specific, but could be from another namespace if not present.
-*   "**ownerEmail**" - The channel-level owner:email element.
-Usually iTunes specific, but could be from another namespace if not present.
 *   "**image**" - The channel-level image element.
 *   "**artwork**" - The seemingly best artwork we can find for the feed.
 Might be the same as 'image' in most instances.
 *   "**lastUpdateTime**" - \[Unix Epoch\] The channel-level pubDate for the feed, if it's sane.
 If not, this is a heuristic valu, arrived at by analyzing other parts of the feed, like item-level pubDates.